 - Using standard blade stock thickness on small diameter wheels can cause fatigue cracks in the blade and/or premature weld failure.

-- Mass produced, pre-packaged blades are generally of poorer quality than the made-to-order blades we supply.
+- Mass produced, pre-packaged blades and blades fitted to new machines are generally of poorer quality than the made-to-order blades we supply.

 - Never run bandsaws with the wheel guards removed.
 When a blade breaks it is as startling as a gun shot at close range and remember the powered lower wheel keeps turning and can cause serious injury if the blade remains are not contained.